PDM4AR/exercises/docs/03-informedgraphsearch.md

 information that your UCS implementation needs separately for the two directions.

-At each iteration, compare the minimum pending forward cost with the minimum pending backward cost.
+At each iteration, compare the cost of the highest priority element in the forward queue (the minimum forward cost) with the one in the backward queue.
 Expand only the direction with the smaller minimum;
 do not expand both queues in the same iteration.
 Apart from its direction, each expansion follows the usual UCS logic.

 In addition, maintain `mu`, the cost of the cheapest complete start-to-goal path found so far, initially infinity.
-Whenever discovering or improving the distance to a node `x`, check whether `x` has already been discovered by the search in the opposite direction.
+Whenever discovering or improving the distance to a node `x`, check if `x` has already been discovered by the search in the opposite direction.
 If so, the two searches define a complete candidate path through `x`, with cost:

 ```text
 distance_forward[x] + distance_backward[x]